-As at November 30, 2016, Dajin Resources S.A. still holds a 100% interest in excess of 93,000 hectares (230,000 acres) of exploration or exploitation concessions covering the Company's Salinas Grandes/Guayatayoc Lithium, Boron, and Potassium projects.
+As at November 30, 2017, Dajin Resources S.A. still holds a 100% interest in excess of 93,000 hectares (230,000 acres) of exploration or exploitation concessions covering the Company's Salinas Grandes/Guayatayoc boron, lithium and potash project.

-The carrying amount of the Investment in associate balance at November 30, 2016 has been established as follows:
+The carrying amount of the Investment in associate balance was established as follows: